 The UK voted to leave the EU on 23 June 2016.
 While this decision had immediate economic, political and social impacts, the legal implications will be more gradual and, as yet, there have been no changes to EU or UK law.

 Following the enactment of the European Union (Notification of Withdrawal) Act 2017 on 16 March 2017, the UK Government served notice (on 29 March 2017) under Article 50 of the Treaty on European Union of its intention to withdraw from the EU.
-That notification triggered the start of a two year Brexit negotiation period between the UK and EU.
-On 18 April 2017, Theresa May announced that she was calling a General Election for 8 June 2017, with a view to ensuring that the UK has a strong negotiating position when discussions with the EU start.
+That notification triggered the start of a two year Brexit negotiation period between the UK and EU and negotiations formally began on 19 June 2017.

 The UK Government’s position on key aspects of Brexit was set out in the Article 50 notice, in a speech by Theresa May on 17 January 2017 and in a White Paper published by the UK Government on 2 February 2017.
 Notably: